A vendor is a company or businessperson who provides your Registered Student Organization with goods or services, usually for a fee. Vendors can be:

 - The Certificate must provide 30 days' advance written notice to the University of any modification, change, or cancellation of any component of the insurance coverage.

-For vendors coming to your off-campus events, the Certificate of Insurance requirement is not mandatory, but it remains in your best interest to make sure the vendor is insuring its goods or services.
+For vendors coming to your OFF-campus student events, the Certificate of Insurance requirement is not mandatory, but it remains in your best interest to make sure the vendor is insuring its goods or services.